Search

 • Wear long-sleeved shirts with buttoned cuffs and a collar to protect the neck.
 Dark colours prevent light reflection.

-• Tape shirt pockets closed to avoid collecting sparks or hot metal or keep them covered with flaps.
+• Tape shirt pockets closed to keep sparks or hot metal from entering, or keep them covered with flaps.

 • Repair all frayed edges, tears or holes in clothing.